Skip to main content

 Note on Rendering in Flutter

 Starting in Flutter v3.10, Impeller has replaced Skia to become the default renderer for apps on the iOS platform and may continue to be the default on future platforms over time.
-As such, there is a possibility of rendering and performance discrepancies when using the rive Flutter runtime with platforms that use the Impeller renderer that may not have surfaced before.
+As such, there is a possibility of rendering and performance discrepancies when using the Rive Flutter runtime with platforms that use the Impeller renderer that may not have surfaced before.
 If you encounter any visual or performance errors at runtime compared to expected behavior in the Rive editor, we recommend trying the following steps to triage:

 1. Try running the Flutter app with the --no-enable-impeller flag to use the Skia renderer.
 If the visual discrepancy does not show when using Skia, it may be a rendering bug on Impeller.
 However, before raising a bug with the Flutter team, try the second point below👇